bxie/bxie-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+👋 **I am on the job market!
+Seeking postdoc or research scientist opportunities related to equitable interactions with data.
+[Let's chat!](#contact)**

 I am a PhD candidate at the University of Washington Information School, advised by Prof. [Amy J. Ko](https://faculty.washington.edu/ajko/) in the Code & Cognition Lab.
 My research interest is in designing interactive tools that support equity in computing education by contextualizing data about students with data from students.